vanhoangkha/Nova-Act-sample/README.md

 Nova Act is an early research preview of an SDK + model for building agents designed to reliably take actions in web browsers.
 Building with the SDK enables developers to break down complex workflows into smaller, reliable, commands, add more detail where needed, call APIs, and intersperse direct browser manipulation.
 Developers can interleave Python code, whether it be tests, breakpoints, asserts, or threadpooling for parallelization.
 Read more about the announcement: https://labs.amazon.science/blog/nova-act.

+>We are now working with select customers to productionize their agents, with capabilities including [AWS IAM authentication](https://aws.amazon.com/iam/), [Amazon S3](https://aws.amazon.com/s3/) secure storage, and integration with the [Amazon Bedrock AgentCore Browser](https://aws.amazon.com/bedrock/agentcore).
+Learn more in our [blog post](https://labs.amazon.science/blog/prototype-to-production) and join our [waitlist](https://amazonexteu.qualtrics.com/jfe/form/SV_9siTXCFdKHpdwCa).

 ## Disclosures